YuanmingZhang05/Onfesk/README.md

 # Building Accurate and Interpretable Online Classifiers on Edge Devices

-This repository contains our implementation of Onfesk, which builds provides the intersection cardinality estimation of static and streaming sets respectively, while satisfying Local Differential Privacy (LDP).
+This repository contains our implementation of Onfesk, which builds accurate and interpretable online classifiers on edge devices, while providing model interpretability.
-Onfesk_code.cpp is a version that can be compiled independently.
+Specifically, Onfesk_code.cpp is a version that can be compiled independently.
 The rest are the codes used in all experiments.
-Onfesk must be built with the Intel(R) oneMKL library, which can be obtained through:
+The codes must be built with the Intel(R) oneMKL library, which can be obtained through:
 ```url
 https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html
 ```